Rouxxel/weatherappproject/README.md

 # weatherappproject

+!!!IMPORTANT!!!
+As of right now the code won't work because the API key was disabled before making this repository public

 This is a weather app project with a team of 6 people in UE university

 This is the final project for our Front-end and IT Agile courses